mkonda/mkonda.github.io/_posts/2018-12-21-owasp-board-thanks.md

 * Build a more inclusive community

 Many of my initiatives failed.
-* It was my initial proposal that was accepted to overhaul the OWASP Website, but it was intended as a simple action to allocate funds to outsource a firm to build a website, not the empty requirements gathering exericse that it got hijacked into
+* It was my initial proposal that was accepted to overhaul the OWASP Website, but it was intended as a simple action to allocate funds to outsource a firm to build a website, not the empty requirements gathering exericse that it got hijacked into.
 * I proposed spending funds to bring in external help to make OWASP a more inclusive organization.
 My proposal was not supported.
 * I proposed a project grant program to ready OWASP projects for sponsorship.
 * I proposed a services model for the overall OWASP budget.